-Services Available in Assisted Living Communities in Sacramento, CA
+What Services are Available in Assisted Living in Sacramento?

 The variety of services available in a given assisted living community depends upon the cost of living in the community and quality of the programs offered.
 Some assisted living communities provide basic assistance with ADLs and ensure that all residents have access to quality meals three times per day.
 Other assisted living communities will go a step further, providing the aforementioned amenities along with onsite extras such as salons, spas, fitness centers and recreational programs.
 Some may even offer bars, bistros, cafes, and scheduled social and cultural programs.

-Getting Ready to Move to Assisted Living in Sacramento, CA
+Getting Ready to Move to Assisted Living in Sacramento

 Once you've selected the right assisted living property for your needs, it's time to prepare for the move.
 A good first step is to make an appointment with your doctor and have loved ones join you if necessary.
 Meeting with your doctor ensures that your medical condition has been assessed and is up to date before moving into a new assisted living property.
 This information can be valuable to both your loved ones and the caregivers in your new assisted living community.
 Additionally, be sure to consider the following factors:

 - Your home: Will you sell your existing home, rent it out, or leave it to family?
 Most seniors opt to sell their home to relieve the stress of dealing with it.